uc-cdis/gen3.org/content/resources/operator/_index.md

 Cloud automation utilizes Terraform for repeatable infrastructure deployments onto the public clouds.
 Additionally, we have custom Gen3 specific tooling to help automate various steps in the Kubernetes deployment process such as rolling pod versions, and scaling up.

-Currently, Gen3 deployment using cloud automation relies on a number of supporting features to be in place.
-It is a work in progress to continue to ease the Gen3 deployment process for groups without existing supporting infrastructure.
 We welcome all comments, feature requests, and pull requests using GitHub issues or the [Gen3 community](https://forums.gen3.org).

 [Gen3 Cloud Automation](https://github.com/uc-cdis/cloud-automation/blob/master/doc/csoc-free-commons-steps.md)